stfc/PSyclone/doc/developer_guide/APIs.rst

 * ``LFRicIntXKern``,
 * ``LFRicRealXKern``.

-The sum and inner product BuiltIns require implementing PSyIR representation in the ``GlobalSum`` class in ``psyGen.py``.
+The sum and inner product BuiltIns require extending PSyIR to handle reductions in the ``GlobalSum`` class in ``psyGen.py``.
 Conversions from ``real`` to ``int`` and vice-versa require the target precisions be available as symbols, which is being implemented as a part of the mixed precision support.

 GOcean1.0
 =========